dashohoxha/oauth2_client/README.txt

-This module is a wrapper for the PHP-OAuth2 client library, which makes it suitable to be used in Drupal.
-It is designed as a complement to the module oauth2_server.
+This module is a a complement to the module oauth2_server.

 *Note:* The modules oauth2_server and oauth2_client have conflicts with the module oauth2, so they should not be installed at the same